AntoineAssal/School-Notes/472-Artifical_Intelligence/Labs/Lab_02/README.md

 <img src="https://i.imgur.com/g1DQOPk.png">

-Show the states visited, along with open and closed lists at each seet for each of the following search strategy.
+Show the states visited, along with open and closed lists at each step for each of the following search strategy.

 1. Breadth-First Search
 2. Depth-First Search